51Degrees/sua-uach-conversion/README.md

 The playground page is available [here](https://51degrees.github.io/sua-uach-conversion).

 ## Rationale
-Device detection services s.a.
+Device detection services such as the
 [51Degrees Cloud Service](https://cloud.51degrees.com/api-docs/index.html) or [51Degrees UAParser](https://www.npmjs.com/package/@51degrees/ua-parser-js)
 expect to receive a UA-CH header map as input.
 Thus one can't simply feed the OpenRTB's `device.sua` object into one of these.
 One first needs to convert it into the UA-CH header map format.
 This is where `convertSUAtoUACH` routine can be used.

-Vice-versa if you have received the UA-CH headers on the server as part of the (ad) request and would like to send them further as part of the OpenRTB request as `device.sua` - you first need to convert this header map into SUA JSON object representation.
+Vice-versa, if you have received the UA-CH headers on the server as part of the (ad) request and would like to send them further as part of the OpenRTB request as `device.sua`, you first need to convert this header map into SUA JSON object representation.
 This justifies the use of the `convertUACHtoSUA` routine.

 ## Usage